0xj4an/ReFi-DAO-Website/content/resources-hub/documents/local-node-membership-agreement.md

 ## **Final Words**

-As an Official Local Node, you are part of a growing global movement to regenerate Earth’s economies and ecosystems through decentralized, community-driven action.
+As an Official Local Node, you are part of a growing global movement to regenerate Earth's economies and ecosystems through decentralized, community-driven action.
 Together, we are building a network society capable of meeting the challenges of our time — rooted in local leadership, guided by regenerative values, and made powerful through collective action.

 Welcome to the ReFi DAO Local Node Network.
-Let’s grow 🌱
+Let's grow 🌱